auxoncorp/modality-json-plugins/README.md

 # modality-json-plugins

-A [Modality][modality] reflector plugin suite and ingest adapter library for JSON lines data.
+A [Modality][modality] reflector plugin suite and ingest adapter library for JSON object literal data.

 ## Getting Started

 1. Write a reflector configuration file that describes how to parse the data
-2. Use the importer to import one or more JSON lines files:
+2. Use the importer to import one or more data files:
   ```
   modality-reflector import json /path/to/data.json
   ```